 The solution here is to set up a system which controls the rate at which these calls are made.
 There are several options for doing this:

-If you are not processing huge amounts of data, a standard apporach is to use the CSV Editor to store your records at account level.
+Another approach is to use the CSV Editor to store your records at account level.
 You can then set up a scheduled workflow to extract these records for processing using the Get Rows operation, at which point you can specify exactly how many rows are extracted for processing each time.
-See the tutorial in this section for guidance

 If you are wanting to manage queues of messages and API requests - e.g. you have a high rate of orders / purchases coming through from Shopify - a paid-for solution might be to use our Amazon SQS connector in conjunction with a scheduled trigger to control the rate at which you pull and delete messages from the queue (note that the CSV method above can be used as an alternative to paying for SQS).